Dear Moms of Angel Babies,

 I’m so sorry for your loss.
 With the loss of a pregnancy, the possibility of what could have been can seem to slip away.
 This is incredibly painful and hard to grapple with.

-Your baby is present to you from the moment you find out you are expecting, though he or she may seem “invisible” to the rest of the world.
+Your baby is present to you from the moment you find out you are expecting, though they may seem “invisible” to the rest of the world.
 This can make the grieving process that much harder.

 As a certified bereavement doula through Stillbirthday, I have helped friends and clients through pregnancy and infant loss.
 I have also grieved my own first-trimester loss.
-Nothing can take away the pain of losing a child, but here are five things that may help you heal after losing a pregnancy:
+Nothing can take away the pain, but here are five things that may help you heal after losing a pregnancy:

 1. Give yourself time.